shakilmith/documentaion/spring-boot/codeinjar/spring-boot-crud-application/mysql/index.md

 If your application runs successfully, it listens port 8080 in localhost by default.
 So, open your favourite web browser and invoke the uri [text](http://localhost:8080/api/customers) and you will see an empty array.
 Because we don't save any initial customer entity records.

-Now we can use postman, apiDog or cURL like software or rest api management tool to make crud requests to our customer endpoints.
+Now we can use postman, apiDog or cURL like software or rest api management tool to make POST requests to the customer endpoints.

 In my case, I am using apiDog.
-So either open apiDog, postman or use cURL to save few customer records into the h2 in-memory database.
+So either open apiDog, postman or use cURL to save few customer records into the MySQL database.

 So, now make some post requests into this endpoint [text](http://localhost:8080/api/customers) using either cURL, postman or apiDog.